-The passing of musical genius Prince reminds us that Dan's very first professional performance piece in 1989 was inspired by a Prince song, "Housequake".
+The passing of musical genius Prince in Spring of 2016 reminds us that Dan's very first professional performance piece in 1989 was inspired by a Prince song, "Housequake".
 In a blatant act of cultural appropriation, Dan re-wrote it into a pissed-off commentary on Japanese American internment camps of WWII.
-The song became "How's Camp?" and was performed by Dan all over the country in the early/mid-90s.
+"Housequake" became "How's Camp?", and was performed by Dan all over the country in the early/mid-90s.

 Here it is as part of "The Decade Show" in NYC back in 1991 (curated by Laura Trippi), seen in this dark, grainy pre-digital video -- old school multimedia performance art with slide projectors clacking away...